 These days, I get excited about odors that are a bit more organic.
-When I walk into the Good Sweet Earth workshop, a different set of scents offer up olfactory stimulation– and these scents are all safe and natural (and by “natural,” I mean they come from nature, not a lab).
+When I walk into the Good Sweet Earth workshop, a different set of scents offer up olfactory stimulation– and these scents are all natural-- from nature, not a lab.
 Here are a few of my favorites:

 1) Alfalfa.
 Is there anything sweeter than the smell of cut alfalfa?
 We use this wonderful grass as a slow-release nitrogen fertilizer for turf, and there is possibly no finer smell in the entire workshop.
 Unless you get a whiff of…

 2) Black strap molasses.
 I know the taste isn’t for everyone (it’s pretty strong and bitter), and the smell can be equally polarizing, but I think it’s almost got a smoky scent that makes me think of a cross between a campfire and leather.
 We use it for brewing Worm Tea (it gives the microbes something to feed on until they arrive in your soil), so when the tea’s a-bubbling, the molasses lightly kisses the air.